Holographic imaging of an array of submicron light scatterers at low photon numbers: Acknowledgement

 \section{Acknowledgement}

 We would like to acknowledge financial support by the German Research foundations (DFG) through grant\\ 382572300.
-The authors would like to thank Markus Deiss and Frederik Koschnik for proofreading the manuscript.
+The authors would like to thank Markus Deiss and Frederik Koschnick for proofreading the manuscript.